grange85/ahfow-www/_posts/2014/2014-04-02-originals-ride-into-the-sun-by-the-velvet-underground-covered-by-luna.markdown

 ---
 layout: post
-status: publish
-published: true
-title: 'Originals: Ride Into the Sun by The Velvet Underground (covered by Luna)'
+title: 'Ride Into the Sun by The Velvet Underground (covered by Luna)'
+series-title: 'Originals'
 author:
   display_name: Andy
   login: admin